 On 26 May 2006, the General Meeting of the EU DLC voted to change the association's name to CED - Council of European Dentists.
 At the same time, new Statutes and Internal Rules of the association were adopted.
-The Statutes were modified by the CED General Meeting of 23 May 2014.
+The Statutes were subsequently modified in May 2010, May 2014 and May 2018, and the Internal Rules were modified in November 2008, May 2010, May 2018 and November 2020.

 The Council of European Dentists (CED) is registered in the joint Transparency Register of the European Parliament and of the European Commission and adheres to the Code of conduct for interest representatives, formulated on the basis of principles of openness and transparency.